Frequently Asked Questions

 What is the Nieu-Bethesda Camino?

 The Nieu-Bethesda Camino is a unique walking experience in the heart of the Karoo.
-It offers multiple route options including a 100km Camino and a 60km Mini-Camino.
+It offers multiple route options including a 100km Camino, a 60km Mini-Camino and a 50km Karoo Mini Camino.
 It’s designed to help participants disconnect, reconnect with nature, and explore the scenic and soulful Karoo village of Nieu-Bethesda.
+All these are self-guided options.

 Where is Nieu-Bethesda located?